Everyday Statistics for Librarians

 Instructor: Jennifer Sweeney

-This confidence-building course presents simple statistical techniques in everyday language for doing the kinds of calculations that are useful in a library setting.
+This confidence-building course presents simple statistical techniques in everyday language for doing the types of calculations useful in library settings.
 The course will describe the purpose of simple statistical functions, and demonstrate how to apply these easily to survey or other data.
-Participants will learn to use spreadsheet software to execute basic equations.
-This course provides ample opportunity for practice and feedback every step of the way.
+Participants will learn to use spreadsheet software to execute basic equations and conduct simple statistical tests This course provides ample opportunity for practice and feedback every step of the way.
+Microsoft Excel will be used for examples, practice, and assignments.

 At the end of this course, participants will be able to: